Abhishek-2502/Sudoku_Classic_With_Camera/README.md

-# Sudoku Solver App
+# GenAI Sudoku Solver App

-The **Sudoku Solver App** is a sleek, efficient Android app designed to help users solve Sudoku puzzles.
-It comes with dynamic themes, real-time error handling, and an intuitive interface.
-Whether you are a Sudoku beginner or an enthusiast, this app simplifies puzzle-solving with its powerful backtracking algorithm.
+The **GenAI Sudoku Solver App** is a sleek, efficient Android app designed to help users solve Sudoku puzzles.
+It comes with dynamic themes, real-time error handling, Gemini-powered image recognition, and an intuitive interface.
+Whether you are a Sudoku beginner or an enthusiast, this app simplifies puzzle-solving with its powerful backtracking algorithm and camera-based input.

 ## Table of Contents